Are You Addicted to Romance Novels?

 Read What Makes You Happy With No Apologies

 Sweet Savage Flame is a website that is all about romance.
 We talk about it almost every day.
 However, that is just one facet of our being.
-We have families, hobbies, jobs, and responsibilities that mark our life.
+Our families, hobbies, jobs, and responsibilities mark our life.
 Romance enhances our time by bringing us joy and unity with other readers.

 At the same time, there’s no need to worry if you consume far more books than the average person.
-It’s perfectly fine if all your reading is for entertainment purposes.
-If you pay your bills, clean your home, rear your children, work hard, and do whatever it is you must, what’s wrong with having an outlet for stress?
+It’s wonderful if all your reading is for entertainment purposes.
+If you pay your bills, clean your home, rear your children, work hard, and do whatever you must, what’s wrong with having an outlet for stress?

 Enjoy what you enjoy.
 Never let any literary snobs make you feel shame for it.
 Vive la romance!